SAP-archive/cloud-s4-sdk-pipeline/doc/pipeline/cloud-qualities.md

     * Reference the exception when logging inside a catch block
 * In order to allow a smooth transition from Neo to Cloud Foundry, you should use the platform independent abstractions provided by the SAP S4HANA Cloud SDK

+### Lint

+The pipeline uses the SAPUI5 best practices Grunt plugin for automatic analysis of JavaScript, JSON and XML files in frontend modules of your application.

+This allows to enforce a common coding style within a team of developers, thus making it easier to focus on the application code, rather then discussing minor style issues.

 ### Third-Party Tools

 The SAP S/4HANA Cloud SDK Pipeline also integrates with commercial third party code analyzer services, if you wish to use them.